cloudogu/k8s-service-discovery/docs/operations/warp_menu_generation_en.md

 > This configuration is only effective if **all** entries are hidden (see [above](#hide-all-entries)).

 ##### Hide individual entries
-If individual entries in the warp-menu are not to be rendered, this can be configured via the global configuration key `/config/_global/disabled_warpmenu_support_entries`.
+If individual entries in the warp-menu are not to be rendered, this can be configured via the global configuration key `disabled_warpmenu_support_entries`.
 A JSON array with the entries to be hidden must be specified there.

 ```yaml